 This is the second semester of a two-semester sequence in College Chemistry for students in science and engineering.
 The topics include equilibrium, acid-base equilibria, solubility equilibria, thermodynamics, electrochemistry descriptive chemistry of the metals and nonmetals, coordination complexes, qualitative analysis, kinetics, product and organic chemistry.
-Class meets for 3 hours lecture and 3 hours lab per week.
+Face-to-face: lecture meets three hours per week and the lab is four hours per week.
+Hybrid: lecture is fully online with an in-person hour each week for questions and exams, and lab is face-to-face for four hours per week.
+3 lecture hours, 4 lab hours.
 Prerequisites: CHEM 101 (with a C or better).
 Notes: A lab is required for this course.
 Some sections will require a separate lab, while other sections will include the lab.
-[T] IAI: CHM 912